Feedback Linearisation with State Constraints: Feedback Linearisation

 \subsection{FBL with Pole Placement}

-FBL converts nonlinear dynamics into linear dynamics by employing appropriate feedback control.
 Considering a system represented by Eq.~\eqref{system's ODE} and a reference signal, $y_r\in C^\infty([t_0,\infty),\R^m)$, we next recall the standard FBL approach that derives an expression that relates the tracking error $E(t):=y(t)-y_r(t)$ to the system input by taking successive time derivatives of tracking error.
 Having obtained this expression, we can design a feedback law to cancel out any nonlinearity as well as terms not involving the tracking error.
 The remaining system will be linear allowing us to utilise linear controllers for stabilisation to ensure that tracking errors asymptotically approach zero.
 In this paper, we choose the pole-placement strategy as it is frequently used for linear system stabilisation, however, it does not mean that the pole-placement is the only standard strategy.

 We introduce new notation, $\sigma=[\sigma_{1},\dots,\sigma_m]^\top \in \N^m$, for the relative degree of the output function, $h \in C^\infty([t_0,\infty) \times \R^n, \R^m)$.
 This allows us to distinguish between $\rho \in \R^r$, the relative degree of the constraint function, $\phi \in C^\infty([t_0,\infty) \times \R^n, \R^r)$, that is defined in Section~\ref{sec: constraints trans} with possibly differing dimensions to $\sigma$.